11/8/2024

 speaker

 Good morning.
 Excuse me.
 Thanks for taking our questions, Laura and Dale.
-Good morning.
-So it's very encouraging to hear the FDA's, you know, inactive discussion, you know, after the Paducid state delay.
-I'm just wondering, Laura, if you could talk a little bit more about kind of those, the nature of those discussions.
-It sounds like there have been facility inspections post the, you know, original Paducidate.
-So it sounds, again, all very encouraging and just want to get a little bit more sense of kind of the nature of those.
+It's very encouraging to hear the FDA's inactive discussion after the PDUFA date delay.
+I'm just wondering, Laura, if you could talk a little bit more about the nature of those discussions.
+It sounds like there have been facility inspections post the original PDUFA date.
+So it sounds, again, all very encouraging and I just want to get a little bit more sense of kind of the nature of those.

 speaker

-Yeah.
-So when we discussed, you know, during the course of the BLA review, the inspections and stuff, that that encompasses everything that happened from December, you know, through to now, I will say that almost all of the substantive interaction occurred before the Paducidate.
-So since the Paducidate, when the FDA told us they needed more time, we've since had occasional, what I'm calling, pinging, you know.
-We reach out to the CBER leadership every few weeks and ask them, you know, offer them material that may help in the review, ask them if they have timelines or questions for us.
-And we have offered additional material, for example, some of the webinars that we've shown that they've accepted.
-But they have not given us a new date and they have not really engaged in much question asking.
-I will say that we've gotten a couple requests for sort of standard documentation on the CMC side just in the last couple weeks that our quality team and our CMC team are responding to timely.
+Yeah, so when we discussed, you know, during the course of the BLA review, the inspections and stuff, that that encompasses everything that happened from December, you know, through to now.
+I will say that almost all of the substantive interaction occurred before the PDUFA date.
+So since the PDUFA date and when the FDA told us they needed more time, we've since had occasional what I'm calling pinging.
+We reach out to CBER leadership every few weeks and ask them, offer them material that may help in the review, ask them if they have timelines or questions for us, And we have offered additional material, for example, some of the webinars that we've shown that they've accepted.
+But they have not given us a new date, and they have not really engaged in much question asking.
+I will say that we've gotten a couple requests for sort of standard documentation on the CMC side just in the last couple weeks. that our quality team and our CMC team are responding to timely.
 But it would be too far to say that we're having substantive discussions with them.
-That's, you know, we are offering them the material and they've asked us a couple of paperwork questions.
+We are offering them material, and they've asked us a couple of paperwork questions.

 speaker

 Okay.
 All right.
-Well, you know, it's still, I think, good that, you know, again, communication, I think, is important.
-Maybe as I think about just the timing of everything, I mean, given the AV access BLA submission, given the timing of the Padoopid delay and vascular trauma, help us understand, you know, kind of all these moving pieces, particularly as it relates to 2025 and in 2026.
-And, you know, is there a point at which you regulate some of your activities, maybe an AV access to focus on vascular trauma, you know, just given that it may be, you know, you don't want to bite off more than you can chew, I guess.
-And I'm just, you know, kind of trying to understand the prioritization of your efforts in 2025 given the nature of both of those indications.
+Well, you know, it's still, I think, good that, you know, communication I think is important.
+Maybe as I think about just the timing of everything, I mean, Given the AV access BLA submission, given the timing of the PDUFA delay on vascular trauma, help us understand, you know, kind of all these moving pieces, particularly as it relates to 2025 and into 2026.
+And, you know, is there a point at which you regulate some of your activities, maybe in AV access to focus on vascular trauma?
+You know, just given that it may be, you know, you don't want to bite off more than you can chew, I guess.
+And I'm just, you know, kind of trying to understand the prioritization of your efforts in 2025, given the nature of both of those indications.

 speaker

-Yeah.
-Ryan, that's a very good question.
+Yeah, Ryan, that's a very good question.
 And I would say it's something that Dale and I strategize about probably on a weekly basis.
 And I'm going to let him chime in here after I answer.
 But, you know, again, I would say that, you know, as you know, we've brought in a very conservatively sized sales team.
-We have 10 sales representatives that are outstanding, that are laying the groundwork so that we can, you know, hit the ground running once we do get an anticipated approval in trauma.
+We have 10 sales representatives that are outstanding that are laying the groundwork so that we can, you know, hit the ground running once we do get an anticipated approval in trauma.
 On the dialysis access side, the spend there is not huge.
 I mean, VO7 is largely wrapping up.
-We are enrolling the VO12 study, but that's a fairly small study, and that's more than probably more than halfway enrolled right now.
-So in terms of our, we certainly don't have any commercial efforts focused on AV access at all.
-Really our AV access, in terms of driving the AV access indication forward, it's much more around doing KOL events, writing publications, and getting a meeting with the FDA in the next couple months to talk about a potential indication of supplemental BLA.
+We are enrolling the VO-12 study, but that's a fairly small study, and that's probably more than halfway enrolled right now.
+So in terms of our – we certainly don't have any commercial efforts focused on AV access at all.
+Really, our AV – in terms of driving the AV access indication forward, it's much more around doing KOL events, writing publications and getting a meeting with the FDA in the next couple months to talk about a potential indication and a supplemental BLA.
 So the spend on dialysis is not huge.
 The mental effort, the personal effort is pretty significant, but it's not a huge spend right now.

 speaker